 If SftService.exe is located in a subfolder of C:\Windows, the security rating is 22% dangerous.
 The file size is 632,048 bytes.
 The program has no visible window.
 It is a Verisign signed file.
 The SftService.exe file is digitally signed.
 SftService.exe is not a Windows system file.
 SftService.exe is able to monitor applications.

-Important: Some malware camouflages itself as SftService.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
+Important: Some malware camouflages itself as SftService.exe.
 Therefore, you should check the SftService.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with SftService.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.